Floydlang/floyd/docs/floyd_speak_libs.md

 # FUTURE -- WORLD FILE SYSTEM FUNCTIONS

-These functions allow you to access the OS file system.
-They are all impure.
-Temporary files are sometimes used to make the functions revertable on errors.

-Floyd uses unix-style paths in all its APIs.
-It will convert these to native paths with accessing the OS.

 ???
 Keep file open, read/write part by part.
 ???
 Paths could use [string] instead.